Carl Jenkinson: Nottingham Forest

 On 7 August 2019, Jenkinson signed a three-year deal with Championship club Nottingham Forest for an undisclosed fee.
 He featured irregularly for Forest under both Sabri Lamouchi and Chris Hughton, being used mainly as a rotation option.
 At the end of the 2020–21 season, Jenkinson was told that he was not in Hughton's plans and was free to leave the club.

 On 19 January 2022, Jenkinson joined Australian A-League side Melbourne City on loan until the end of the season.
 On 10 June 2022, Nottingham Forest announced Jenkinson would be leaving the club once his contract expired.

 Melbourne City loan

 Jenkinson made his first A-League appearance as a substitute against Central Coast Mariners.
 He scored his first goal for the club less than 20 minutes after coming on to replace Kerrin Stokes.

-On 18 February, Jenkinson scored again, this time against Newcastle.
+On 18 February, Jenkinson scored again, this time against Newcastle Jets.
 Jenkinson played in all of the remaining fixtures as Melbourne City finished the season as 'Premiers'.

 Melbourne City crashed out of the 2022 AFC Champions League despite being undefeated in the group stage.
 Jenkinson scored one goal in six matches, against Jeonnam Dragons.